goosehub/writings/how_to_consume_an_http_api.md

 ## Monitoring

 I highly recommend you log every HTTP request you send and every HTTP response you receive.
 In addition to being essential for debugging unexpected responses, this will be important for when the API is broken, understanding why it is broken, and proving it to the developers of the API.
 When an API developer receives a complaint that their API isn't working, they begin with the assumption that you are doing something wrong (because you probably are).
 Don't show or mention your code to them.
 Keep the discussion focused on HTTP.
 Provide the HTTP request sent, the HTTP response received, and explain why the API is not behaving as documented.
+This same process should also be applied to anybody affected by an API issue such as clients, management, or 3rd parties.

     When an API developer receives a complaint that their API isn't working, they begin with the assumption that you are doing something wrong (because you probably are)